leonigmig/reclaim/source/pages/transmission.rst

 .. image:: /_static/linear_time.webp

-Developed  from monotheistic religoin with the  idea of  a  history of  salvation
+Developed  from monotheistic religions with the  idea of salvation
 as a process directed into the future.

-This process reaches its goal in the appearance of the Messiah or in the Parousia of the  Lord: then, indeed, time itself will end  again (Achtner  et  al.,  1998).
-However,  the linear  conception of time finds its  actual  shape  in  the scientific-technological advances of  modernity:  in  the  first  place,  human  cultural  products,  from  the mechanical  clock  in  the  fourteenth  century  to  the  continually accelerated  means  of  transportation  in  the  nineteenth  and  twentieth centuries,  create  and  establish  the  idea  of  time  as  a  continually progressive  flow  in close  connection  with Newtonian  physics (Elias, 2007).
-Here, time was  conceived as an homogeneous, steadily quanti- fiable  arrow  of  time.
-On  this  arrow,  each  event  can  only  hold  one irreversibly  passing  position;  for  time  itself  runs  on  and  does  not return.
-But this linear, homogeneous time, abstracted from all concrete processes,  does  not  show  itself  in  the  natural  world  pre-given  to humans  —  here  we  encounter  initially  only  cyclical,  recurring,  or finalizing prossesses.
-Rather, the linear  concept of time  was first con- structed in  the  cultural world  shaped by  man and  then  transferred to cosmic processes.
+The linear  conception of time finds shape  in  the scientific-technological advances of  modernity.
+The spring wound mechanical  clock  in  the  fourteenth  century.

+Newtonian  physics establishes time as a quantifiable  arrow  of  time.
+Time
+itself  runs  on  and  does  not return.

 However, notions of non-linear (periodic or cycical) time remain: